davidedema/ur5_pick_and_place/motion/README.md

 - Inverse kinematic
 - Jacobian matrix

-All the functions are implemented in the header file `kinematics.h` and the implementation is in the file `kinematics.cpp`, all it's documented with doxygen.
+All the functions are implemented in the header file `kinematics.h`, all it's documented with doxygen.

 In the src folder there are our motion planning algorithms:
 - translated testUR57 has to be fixed in some points